 Aruba

 There are many schools and many islands in the Caribbean sea, but one of the most beautiful is Aruba.
 Located just fifteen miles off the Venezuela coastline, Aruba is the resplendent jewel of the Southern Caribbean.
-There are actually three medical universities on the island, Xavier University of Medicine, Aureus University School of Medicine, and the American University School of Medicine Aruba.
+There are three medical universities on the island.
+These universities are Xavier University of Medicine, Aureus University School of Medicine, and American University School of Medicine Aruba.

 Contact the American University School of Medicine Aruba

 Whether you’re a recent high school graduate who needs to tackle introductory science courses or a college grad who’s already completed their pre-med studies, there’s never been a better time to discover everything the top Caribbean medical school can offer!
-With affordable tuition rates, dedicated faculty, a sterling residency program, and a beautiful campus, you’ll get the education you’ve always dreamed of at AUSOMA.
+AUSOMA offers affordable education, excellent teachers, a prestigious residency program, and a beautiful campus.
 To kickstart your education in basic sciences, clinical sciences, and medicine, apply to AUSOMA courses today!